PabloAngelGalicia777/PabloAngelGalicia777.github.io/index.md

 ---

 This lab was great, we converted the strings of the command line, and only the appropriate strings, into doubles and push them back into a vector of doubles.
 In the functions page we remove the biggest and smallest page, and find the average with the adjusted sum in numerator and the new count of indexes of the vector, in the denominator.

+This lab was great for helping me practice and improve in using variables and vectors in the argument of the function being called, and also on how to transverse through a vertex.